 - actively participate in the Council’s initiatives by leading and supporting a team of volunteers to meet their portfolio requirements.

-To learn more about CPHR BC & YK in your region, please contact your local Advisory Council or Member Relations Manager.
+To learn more about CPHR BC & Yukon in your region, please contact your local Advisory Council or Member Relations Manager by clicking on your region above.